rokath/trice/docs/TriceUserManual.md

   * Even if you do not have such hardware, you can compile the [`examples/F030_inst`](../examples/F030_inst) project just to get started.
   * When adding or modifying Trice macros inside [examples/F030_inst/Core/Src/main.c](../examples/F030_inst/Core/Src/main.c) and recompiling you should see automatically changed ID numbers inside the code.
 * The examples and test subfolders contains several vsCode Makefile projects and they are also usable as starting points for your configuration.
 * You can use Trice calls also inside header files but when running `trice insert` as pre- and `trice clean` as post-compile step, all files including these headers will be re-compiled every time, what may be too time consuming.
 Enable the Trice cache then.
-See [TriceCacheSpec.md](./TriceCacheSpec.md) for more information.
+See [Trice Cache for Compilation Speed](#trice-cache-for-compilation-speed) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>